joelsotelods/gaming-company-data-analysis/README.md

 ---
 ## Report

-The below script provides an analytic approach for assessing American preferences of Italian vs. Mexican food.
-Using data from the US Census and the Yelp API, the script randomly selects over 500 zip codes and aggregates Yelp reviews from the 20 most popular Italian and Mexican restaurants in each area.
-The data is then parsed and analyzed using Python Pandas and Matplotlib.
+The below script provides an analytic approach for the information of sales of optional items on the Heroes of Pymoli video game.
+The data was loaded from a csv, then parsed and analyzed using Python Pandas.

-Click here to see the [Solution](HeroesOfPymoli.ipynb).
+Click here to see the [Solution code](HeroesOfPymoli.ipynb).

 ```python
 # Dependencies and Setup